rust-bitcoin/rust-bitcoin-maintainer-tools/cargo-rbmt/README.md

 ## Configuration

-Configuration for `rbmt` is stored in `contrib/rbmt.toml`.
-The file can live at both the workspace root (e.g. `$ROOT/contrib/rbmt.toml`) as well as per-crate (e.g. `$ROOT/$CRATE/contrib/rbmt.toml`) within a repository.
+Configuration for `rbmt` is stored in `rbmt.toml`.
+The file can live at both the workspace root (e.g. `$ROOT/rbmt.toml`) as well as per-package (e.g. `$ROOT/$PACKAGE/rbmt.toml`) within a repository.

 ### Lint

 The `lint` command detects duplicate dependencies, but some may be unavoidable (e.g., during dependency updates where transitive dependencies haven't caught up).
-Configure the `[lint]` section to whitelist specific duplicates for a workspace (or a crate if only one crate in a repository).
+Configure the `[lint]` section to whitelist specific duplicates for a workspace (or a package if only one package in a repository).

 ```toml
 [lint]